citp/privacy-policy-historical/c/co/con/contexttravel.com.md

-> *The following text is extracted and transformed from the contexttravel.com privacy policy that was archived on 2015-05-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150509055651id_/http%3A//www.contexttravel.com/faq/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the contexttravel.com privacy policy that was archived on 2018-09-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180907170707id_/https%3A//www.contexttravel.com/privacy-policy) for the most accurate reproduction.*

-# FAQ - Privacy Policy
+# Privacy Policy - Context Travel

-#### What is Context's statement on privacy?

 The following is our PCI-compliant privacy statement:

 This is the web site of Context Walks LLC.
 Our postal address is
-2208 South Street
+2401 Walnut St. Suite 208
-Philadelphia, PA 19146
+Philadelphia, Pennsylvania 19103

 We can be reached via e-mail at [info@contexttravel.com](mailto:info@contexttravel.com) or you can reach us by telephone at +1 215 392 0303